ada-ada-ada-art/one-point-five-degrees-celcius/README.md

 ## Why is this open source?

-For two reasons:
+For three reasons:

 1. To spread awareness of the Climate Strike License.
-2. To share the algorithm that fits text and shapes to the canvas in a nice way
+2. To share the algorithm that fits text and shapes to the canvas in a nice way.
+3. To provide easy access to all the 128 quotes that I have gathered for this project.

 ## How to run